COSI-Lab/mirror/README.md

 > Mirror should be easy to maintain for future students.
 To make this possible,
 > it should be documented, structured, and written in in a way that students who
 > may have not yet taken higher-level CS classes can learn and contribute to.
 >
+> As such, mirror should be as plug-and-play as possible.
+Anything that can be containerized
+> or otherwise abstracted should be.
+The goal of this is to make the project fully understandable
+> by reading the source.
+No magic daemons configured on the host at 2AM on a weekend and never doccumented.
+> Similarly the project should strive to be fully statically built.
+In an ideal case it would not be neccessary
+> to download the full source and build it, and instead it could be pulled from a prebuilt container image with
+> just a few configuration files on the host.
+>
 > ## Community
 >